aws-samples/aws-batch-runtime-monitoring/README.md

 Python 3.9.23
 ```

-Given the example above, where CloudShell has Python 3.9.23 installed, you would need to update the template to use the `python3.9` runtime in the template using the `sed` instructions provided.
+Given the example above, where CloudShell has Python 3.9.23 installed, you would need to update the `template.yaml` and `pyprojecy.toml` files to use the Python 3.9 runtime in the template using the `sed` instructions provided.

-For local testing, you will need to have boto3.
+For local testing, you will need to have `boto3` Python package installed.
 The development requirements are in the `pyproject.toml` file and can be installed using `pip` or `uv` according to your development preferences.
+We recommend doing so with a Python virtual environment.

 ## References